Midorichō Station: Station layout

 The station consists of a single side platform with a small rain shelter built on the platform.
-The station has no station building and is unmanned.
+The station has no station building and is unstaffed.

 Adjacent stations

 History

 Midorichō Station was opened on June 14, 1935, when the Izuhakone Railway's Daiyūzan Line was extended from Sagami-Hirokoji to Shin-Odawara.
 Both of the adjacent stations went out of operation two days later; the line was then extended to Odawara Station.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 228 passengers daily (boarding passengers only).

 The passenger figures (boarding passengers only) for previous years are as shown below.

 Surrounding area

 The station is located in downtown Odawara, within sight of Odawara Station.